The Symbolism of the Minotaur: Myth, Psychology and the Inner Beast

 The discovery of animal bones and various other artefacts in the area supports the theory that it was a site for ceremonies involving food, wine, and offerings, shedding new light on the ceremonial practices of the Minoan civilisation.

-The encounter between Theseus and the Minotaur is more than just a heroic battle; it is a confrontation between these two aspects of the self.
+The encounter between Theseus and the Minotaur is more than a heroic battle.
+It symbolises a confrontation between two sides of the self.

 “I know they accuse me of arrogance, and perhaps of misanthropy, and perhaps of madness.
 Such accusations (for which I shall exact punishment in due time) are laughable.”